30 Zero Waste Tips for Your Home

 Reuse Gift Boxes and Accessories

 A lot of waste goes into wrapping a gift.
-Theres the box, the wrapping paper, the tissue, the ribbon and so much more.
-The next time you receive a beautifully wrapped gift, save these accessories and reuse them to wrap someone elses!Take a look at these 12 brilliant ways to reuse cardboard boxes.
+There’s the box, the wrapping paper, the tissue, the ribbon and so much more.
+The next time you receive a beautifully wrapped gift, save these accessories and reuse them to wrap someone else’s!

 Go Paperless for All Your Bills